ottlinger/ottlinger/README.md

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=ottlinger&count_private=true)](https://github.com/anuraghazra/github-readme-stats)

+I'm a servant leader,
+free software enthusiast and
+proud father living in Germany.

+Apart from working with people I feel home in the Java & PHP space.
 <!--
 **ottlinger/ottlinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.